NithSelv/ECE496_Design_Project/README.md

 - Server can parse the HTTP Requests using the `Http_Request` class which will create a Linked-List of field, value pairs.
 Use `Find` method to search for the value of a particular field.
 Parse a given Http Request using the `Parse_Http_Request` method.
 - Server can create a HTTP Response using the `Http_Response` class which will create a Linked-List of field, value pairs.
 Use `Add_Field` method to add Http Headers or Body content.
 Create the Http_Response using the `Prepare_Http_Response` method.
 - Server can retrieve/update/store metrics using the `Metrics_Database` class which will create a Linked-List of field, value pairs.
 Use `Find_Metric` method to find a particular metric value.
 To initialize and update all the metrics in the Metrics_Database use the `Initialize` and `Update` methods.
 To add new metrics or update a particular metric, use the `Add_Metric` and `Set_Metric` methods respectively.
-- Server can send back the following Http Responses:
+- Server can send back the following Http Responses (Code is written, still being tested):
   - `401 Unauthorized` is sent is User-Agent is not Prometheus
   - `400 Bad Request` is sent if the request is not a GET request and the Host field is not provided
   - `404 Resource Not Found` is sent if the client performs a GET request for an invalid endpoint
   - `303 See Other` is sent if the client requests for a port that the server is not running on/responsible for
   - `200 Ok` is sent if the above issues do not occur, the Content-Type is text/plain, and the body includes all the metrics formatted as `metric_name metric_value` where each metric is separated by a new line character
+  - Wrote a tester script to test the server on a variety of criteria.
+Can be found in `/tester/tester.sh` and run in the `/server` folder as `./path_to_tester.sh port endpoint`, this is found in branch `M3`, it has not been pushed to `main` yet.

+## Testing

+Currently, the server is passing on 10/13 testcases, there seems to be a few issues with the server sending back the correct error codes for erroneous requests.
+Functionality for correct requests is fine.

 ## Future Updates

 We plan to implement the following updates fairly soon:

-- Server can handle multiple clients on different ports connecting
+- (HIGH PRIORITY) Server can handle multiple clients on different ports connecting
-- Test scripts for testing the server (i.e this will be the "client" code and we may make use of `curl` and shell scripts to aid in the testing)
-- Server can scrape metrics from JITServer and store them in the `Metrics_Database` object
+- (HIGH PRIORITY) Server can scrape metrics from JITServer and store them in the `Metrics_Database` object
+- (MEDIUM PRIORITY) Server should use less dynamically memory allocation and more static allocation to avoid potential deallocation issues
-- (Additional Feature) Respond to liveliness props (i.e make sure the server can respond to requests that are used to check if the server is active)
+- (LOW PRIORITY) (Additional Feature) Respond to liveliness props (i.e make sure the server can respond to requests that are used to check if the server is active)